timlabs/uscode/United States Code/TITLE 05-GOVERNMENT ORGANIZATION AND EMPLOYEES/PART III-EMPLOYEES/Subpart G-Insurance and Annuities/CHAPTER 84-FEDERAL EMPLOYEES' RETIREMENT SYSTEM/SUBCHAPTER I-GENERAL PROVISIONS.md

       * (iii) has less than 5 years of creditable civilian service under section 8411; and

-    * (B) after December 31, 2013, becomes employed as an employee or becomes a Member covered under this chapter performing service which is creditable service under section 8411.
+    * (B) after December 31, 2013, becomes employed as an employee or becomes a Member covered under this chapter performing service which is creditable service under section 8411; and

+  * (39) "representative payee" means a person (including an organization) designated under section 8466(c)(1) to receive payments on behalf of a minor or an individual mentally incompetent or under other legal disability.

 ### §8402.
 Federal Employees' Retirement System; exclusions
 * (a) The provisions of this chapter comprise the Federal Employees' Retirement System.